 - Place baked bats on top of pizza and serve.

 Spaghetti is a popular dish for both adults and children.
 This dish will surely put a smile on guests' faces when they see these funny jack-o'-lanterns smiling back at them.
 This dish will serve 6 - 8 people.

 - 1 (25-ounce) jar of pasta sauce

 - 8 ounces spaghetti noodles

 - 6 - 8 medium orange bell peppers, washed and dried

-- Carve each bell pepper into a jack-o-lantern.
-Simply cut the top off of the peppers and retain the top with stem.
-Hollow out the interior of the pepper and carve a jack-o-lantern face with a sharp knife.
+- Carve each bell pepper into a jack-o'-lantern.
+Simply cut the top off of the peppers and retain the tops with their stems.
+Hollow out the interior of the pepper and carve a jack-o'-lantern face with a sharp knife.

 - Cook and drain the spaghetti according to directions on the package.